 In January 2020, the city of Wuhan, China locked down for 76 days to stop the spread of the COVID-19 virus.
 This documentary will show how people in four hospitals in that city try to deal with this outbreak.

-The studio plans to release a few films on Paramount Plus just 45 days after they debut in theaters.
-That includes A Quiet Place II and Mission Impossible 7.
-The Paw Patrol Movie (due in theaters August 20) will be released day-and-date in theaters and Paramount Plus.
+Paramount plans to release a few films on Paramount Plus just 45 days after they debut in theaters.
+It has already done so with A Quiet Place II and will do the same for 2022’s Mission Impossible 7.
+The Paw Patrol Movie was released day-and-date in theaters and Paramount Plus in August.
 Other upcoming 2021 Paramount movies, like the G.I.
 Joe spin-off Snake Eyes and Top Gun: Maverick, will debut on Paramount Plus in 2022.

 In addition, ViacomCBS has set up a deal with the Epix pay-cable service.
-That will allow Paramount Plus subscribers to access over 2,500 films from the Epix library this summer.
-Also, new films from MGM, including the upcoming James Bond film No Die To Die, will stream on the service after their theatrical and Epix pay-cable runs.
+That allows Paramount Plus subscribers to access over 2,500 films from the Epix library.
+Also, new films from MGM, including the latest James Bond film No Die To Die, will stream on the service after their theatrical and Epix pay-cable runs.

-On June 10, Paramount Plus will release Infinite, a new action movie starring Mark Wahlberg.
-The movie was originally set for a theatrical release, but will now be available exclusively on the streaming service.
+On June 10, Paramount Plus released Infinite, a new action movie starring Mark Wahlberg.
+The film was initially set for a theatrical release, but Paramount decided to make it available exclusively on the streaming service.

 Finally, the service will produce its own original films.
-That includes new entries in the Paranormal Activity and Pet Sematary horror movie franchises, along with movies based on the shows Beavis & Butt-head and Workaholics.
+That includes new entries in the Paranormal Activity franchise (due out on October 29).
+A new Pet Sematary horror movie is in the works, along with films based on the shows Beavis & Butt-head and Workaholics.
 Another all-new horror movie, The In Between, is in the works, starring Joey King of Netflix’s hit Kissing Booth movie series.